restot/opencloud-desktop/audit-claude.md

 - Use server-provided timestamp when available
 - Add "lastVerified" timestamp separate from modification time
 - Document syncTime semantics clearly

+**Verification**: ⚠️ PARTIALLY VERIFIED by Haiku - The issue is confirmed - syncTime is set to `Date()` at initialization.
+This doesn't track actual server sync time, but the impact is relatively minor since the main issue is that it should reflect when the metadata was last validated against the server.

 ---